antsankov/s15_tsankov_data_lecture_notes/README.md

 # Apache Kafka
 - Distributedm high throuhgput, distributed, fault tolerant, messaging system.
 - Kafka splits up data, and is dsitrbutred by ZookKeeper.

+# Memcahe
+* Why use it instead of Redis?
+Easier to learn, more stable and more portable.
+*  Best in situations where the # of requests is high and the cost of generating data